eureka2/G6K/README.md

   * database_path => used in the case of SQLite and ignored in other cases, so make &lt;Enter&gt;
   * locale => en

+Normally the installer displays the message 'Installing the users of the administration interface'

+However, on some platforms, this message does not appear.
+If so, run the following commands:

+``cd simulator``

+``php ../composer.phar run-script post-install-cmd``

 ## Copyright and license